Emperor of Japan: Meiji Restoration (1868)

 In July 1853, Commodore Perry's Black Ships of the US Navy made their first visit to Edo Bay.
 Japan lacked the military and industrial power to prevent it.
 Unequal treaties coerced and took advantage of Japan.
-Consequently, Japan was forcibly opened to foreign trade and the shogunate proved incapable of hindering the "barbarian" interlopers, Emperor Kōmei began to assert himself politically.
+Consequently, Japan was forcibly opened to foreign trade and the shogunate proved incapable of hindering the "barbarian" interlopers; Emperor Kōmei thus began to assert himself politically.
 By the early 1860s, the relationship between the Imperial Court and the shogunate was changing radically.
 Disaffected domains and rōnin began to rally to the call of sonnō jōi ("revere the emperor, expel the barbarians").
 The domains of Satsuma and Chōshū, historic enemies of the Tokugawa, used this turmoil to unite their forces and won an important military victory outside of Kyoto against Tokugawa forces.

-On November 9, 1867, the Shogun Tokugawa Yoshinobu formally stepped down to restore Emperor Meiji to nominal full power.
-The Meiji Constitution was adopted on February 11, 1889.
+On 9 November 1867, the Shogun Tokugawa Yoshinobu formally stepped down to restore Emperor Meiji to nominal full power.
+He issued the imperial decree of constitutionalism on 14 April 1875.
+The Meiji Constitution was adopted on 11 February 1889.
 The emperor of Japan became an active ruler with considerable political power over foreign policy and diplomacy which was shared with an elected Imperial Diet.
 The Japanese subjects gained many rights and duties.

-The constitution described the emperor (in Article 4) as: "the head of the Empire, combining in Himself the rights of sovereignty", and he “exercises them, according to the provisions of the present Constitution”.
+The constitution described the emperor (in Article 4) as: "the head of the Empire, combining in Himself the rights of sovereignty", and he "exercises them, according to the provisions of the present Constitution".
 His rights included to sanction and promulgate laws, to execute them and to exercise "supreme command of the Army and the Navy".
 The liaison conference created in 1893 also made the emperor the leader of the Imperial General Headquarters.
+On Meiji's death in 1912 and the accession of his son Taishō, who suffered from ill-health and various disabilities, many of these powers were assumed by the Imperial Diet in an era known as the Taishō Democracy.

-World War II (1939–1945)
+World War II (1937–1945)

-Emperor Shōwa, known by his personal name as Hirohito in the West, was in power during World War II; he controlled both the sovereign of the state and the imperial forces.
+Emperor Shōwa (Hirohito) was in power during the Pacific War; he controlled both the sovereign of the state and the imperial forces.
 The role of the emperor as head of the State Shinto religion was exploited during the war, creating an Imperial cult that led to kamikaze bombers and other manifestations of fanaticism.
 This in turn led to the requirement in the Potsdam Declaration for the elimination "for all time of the authority and influence of those who have deceived and misled the people of Japan into embarking on world conquest".